Manual Bending Mastery

 Manual pipe benders still dominate HVAC work in Australia, and for good reason.
 They’re quick, they’re portable, and they give you great control when you’re working with copper lines on split systems and day-to-day service jobs.

-The catch is this: a manual pipe bender is only as good as the person using it.
-Poor technique can ruin copper fast.
-A kinked bend, a flat spot, or a twisted offset can turn into leaks, noise, restriction, or a line set that won’t sit right behind cover.
-And once the copper is stressed, you can’t “un-stress” it.
-You usually end up cutting it out and starting again.
+The catch is simple: a manual bender is only as good as the setup and technique behind it.
+Poor seating, rushed pulls, or bending in the wrong spot can ruin copper fast.
+A kinked bend, a flat spot, or a twisted offset can turn into restriction, vibration wear, and line sets that don’t sit right behind covers.
+And once copper is stressed, you can’t “un-stress” it.
+Most of the time you cut it out and start again.

 Types of Manual Pipe Benders Explained